Accident and Sickness Insurance

 Providing Your Medical Evidence

-When you make a claim, you will need to provide your insurer with a completed claims form and evidence of your health condition which prevents you from working, which is usually given in the form of a note from your GP.
+When making a claim, you’ll have to provide your insurer with a completed claims form and evidence of your condition.
+This is usually provided to you as a note from your GP.

-Once you’ve been out of work for longer than your deferred period, you’ll begin to receive a tax-free monthly income from the policy until either:
+As soon as you’ve been off work longer than your deferred period, you’ll start to receive your tax-free monthly benefit.
+You’ll get this until either:

 • You’re well enough to return to work